marta1994/efficient_bpe_explanation/README.md

 ### Optimizing Text-to-Token Conversion with a Trie

 Instead of a naive linear search, we can leverage a trie (prefix tree) for efficient text-to-token conversion.
 The trie, constructed from the BPE vocabulary, enables fast prefix matching and handles potential token ambiguities through backtracking.
 During conversion, we traverse the input text from the beginning, always prioritizing the longest possible token match at each position.
+See the full implementation in [`to_tokens_converter.py`][to_tokens_converter].

 For a detailed understanding of tries, refer to the [Trie Wikipedia page][trie].